jamesbloomer/tadaa/README.md

 ## Requirements

-Tadaa assumes that 'aplay' is executable available on the system (mostly true for Linux systems).
+A command line executable audio player.
+Tadaa defaults to 'aplay' (available for Linux systems) but the player can be configured.

 ## Usage

 Tada can play an up or a down sound, depending on whether the value you are monitoring goes up or down.

     var tadaa = require('tadaa');
-    var interval = 60000;   // time in ms for which the value function is called var up = 'up.wav';      // sound to play when value goes up var down = 'down.wav';  // sound to play when value goes down
+    var interval = 60000;       // time in ms for which the value function is called var up = 'up.wav';          // sound to play when value goes up var down = 'down.wav';      // sound to play when value goes down var audioPlayer = 'mplayer' // player used to play sounds, defaults to aplay

     // Function to call to get the value var getValue = function(callback){